-In 2016, the mobile adoption rate surpassed 80% and that number is projected to keep climbing in the coming years.
-In other words, four out of every five people in the world have at least one mobile device—a cell phone or smartphone, tablet, or smartwatch.
+In 2020, the average American has two mobile devices—a cell phone or smartphone, tablet, or smartwatch.
 In the US, the mobile adoption rate is 95%.
 A mobile marketing strategy for your small business is no longer an option.
 Here are six reasons why.

 The average American spends an estimated five hours per day on some kind of mobile device which is a little higher than the average amount of time Americans spend watching TV.
 Business owners and marketers looking to get a message out to a target audience will have better luck reaching them through some kind of mobile advertisement than by any other marketing channel.